CTV National News: Anchors

 In 1976, CTV National News scored a major coup by hiring Lloyd Robertson, anchor of CBC's The National, as co-anchor with Kirck.
 When Kirck retired in 1984, Robertson became sole weekday anchor of the program, a position he held until 2011.
+CTV National News remained less than a half-hour until 1988, when it was expanded from 21 minutes to 30 and began satellite delivery to Western Canada.